 Stopping weight gain is one of the most preventable measures that may prevent cancer risks tied to obesity.
 Ultimately, it’s important to be active and eat healthy to do your body a favor altogether.

 Those who are obese face the risk of cancers, including;

 - Breast cancer (after menopause)

 - Ovary cancer

-When overweight, it is possible that individuals may also suffer from gout, a disease which affects the joints due to too much uric acid in their blood.
-The risk of gout increases with weight and it can occur in flare-ups with sudden fluctuations in weight.
-(Read about how bariatric surgery may fight gout here)
+When overweight, it is possible that individuals may also suffer from gout, a disease that affects the joints due to too much uric acid in their blood.
+The risk of gout increases with weight, and it can occur in flare-ups with sudden fluctuations in weight.

 - Bowed-legged stance due to loss of cartilage

 - Bony spurs along the spine (leading to pain, numbness, and tingling in parts of the body)